RishabhParakh/Acko-Vehicle-Insurance-Purchase-Prediction/README.md

 - **Previous Insurance Status: Uninsured customers showed strong buying interest**
   <img src="images/Insurance_purchase_rates_based_on_previous_coverage.png" width="500"/>

+If you want a more detailed look at my analysis along with the code, [click here](notebook/Data_Analysis.ipynb).

 These findings provided valuable direction for Acko's teams to tailor their offerings and marketing strategies to better meet customer needs.